DenizenScript/Denizen-Beginners-Guide/source/guides/basics/flags.md

 This is the ore_counter script from earlier, but it now only runs for players that have the toggleable flag named `ore_quest`.
 Now, rather than just being a generic counter of ores broken, this script has become a part of a quest that requires a player go out and break some number of iron ore blocks to complete it.

-There are many features like this throughout Denizen, including the player `flagged:` event switch, the `server_flagged:` and `location_flagged:` and etc. similar event switches, various command arguments like the `announce` command's `to_flagged` argument, a variety of convenience tags like `<server.online_players_flagged[flag_name]>`, and so much more.
+There are many features like this throughout Denizen, including the player `flagged:` event switch, the `server_flagged:` and `location_flagged:` and etc. similar event switches, `(x)_flagged` matchables, various command arguments like the `announce` command's `to_flagged` argument, a variety of convenience tags like `<server.online_players_flagged[flag_name]>`, and so much more.
 As you learn more about Denizen and eventually start looking through the meta-documentation, you'll encounter many of these.

 ### Lifetime